Court ordered periodic child maintenance

 Parenting plans are written plans that can include an agreement about the amount of time your children will be in each parent’s care.

 When you leave Australia on military deployment, a number of things will change that we need to know about.
-This is so we can make sure your child support assessment is accurate.

 Once you have read about court orders for child maintenance the next steps are to: